FlorGermano/recruitment-lead-data-manager/README.md

 In this task we will simulate 20 iterations of an ETL job that seeks to compute a client-facing metric based on our models' output to include it in our dashboard.
 For the task, you are expected to build a pipeline that receives the sequence of batches as an input, reading them in order, and at each iteration computes a `percentile` according to the task description.

 **Extraction**
-You will receive 20 batches of scored assets (400 assets per batch) that simulate 20 extraction jobs from our deployed inference pipeline.
+Under the `batches/` directory you will find 20 batches of scored assets (400 assets per batch) that simulate 20 extraction jobs from our deployed inference pipeline.

 Each item in the batch will include the following data: